Last update: 7/11/2021

 More information on tour regulations is available here.

-Drinking establishments must close by 8 PM.
+Restaurants must close by 12 AM.
 Customers must wash or disinfect their hands before they enter a restaurant.
 They must also wear masks when entering, moving around, and exiting the restaurant.
 Staff have been trained in the proper health and hygiene measures and will be wearing gloves and masks.

 More information on restaurant regulations can be found here.